 - Now, turn on the Mac and as you see the gray screen on your Mac, release all the keys.

 - Normal booting will start and once you hear two noises of the booting, the reset PRAM is done.

 How To Fix MacBook Trackpad Not Working: Erase the Property list files

-If you have performed all the stated methods but still left with the same trackpad issue, delete the property list files.
+If you have performed all the stated methods but are still left with the same trackpad issue, delete the property list files.
 This property list actually stores all the information of the application and bundles that are installed on your MacBook.
 However, before following this step, ensure to back up the Mac first.
-Here is how to delete the property list files of the mouse and track pad.
+Here is how to delete the property list files of the mouse and trackpad.